bettinson/bayesian-tag-suggestion/README.md

 This uses a naive Bayesian algorithm to suggest a tag/category based on a link specified.
 You can train the data by putting more information into the `training_links.txt` in the format of `tag1 tag2 tag3 link`

-# Todo

-Right now, this is only guessing based on specific links.
-There is no language processing based on the link's title or anything.
-It's quite limited thus is a proof of concept at the moment.

 # Example

 With the training data